alfred-nutile-inc/webhooks/readme.md

 You can make your own WebhooksWrapper class and extend the WebhooksServiceProvider and add more events.
 Then register your Provider over the above and they will be added as well.

+## Return values

+  * body will contain the model or event object json_encoded and serialized, the url, and the environment

 # Notes